aptos-labs/developer-docs/docs/indexer/custom-processors/e2e-tutorial.md

     # ...

-    # Load the data into a json object and then use/view it as a regular dictionary
+    # Load the data into a JSON object and then use/view it as a regular dictionary
     data = json.loads(event.data)
     print(json.dumps(data, indent=3))
 ```